CELEBRATION ~ STUDY ~ JUSTICE

 Yes!
 We welcomed Rabbi David Basior into our community on July 1, 2015.
 Rabbi David Basior graduated from the Reconstructionist Rabbinical College in 2015.

 Kadima House is located in north Seattle, about 20 blocks north of Northgate Mall, just east of Interstate 5, and just south of 125th Street NE.
 Our address: 12353 8th Avenue NE, Seattle, WA 98125.

 Kadima has plenty to offer!
-Adult education programs throughout the school year, opportunities for social engagement with our Social Justice Group, quarterly explorations of contemporary Jewish culture (movies, game nights, etc.), Shabbat and holidays celebrations, and more!
+Adult education programs throughout the school year, opportunities for social engagement with our Social Justice Group, quarterly explorations of contemporary Jewish culture (movies, game nights, etc.), Shabbat, retreats, holidays celebrations, and more!

 Our biggest and most exciting fundraising event is our annual Dinner and Auction gala, which is usually held in the springtime.

-Oodles.
-You will have access to camps and retreats, invitations to Shabbat dinners and other events, and more.
-Our staff and members will be there to support you through life's challenges and joys.
-You will also be supporting our community and the great programs we offer.
+As a Kadima member, you will have access to camps and retreats, invitations to Shabbat dinners and other high holiday events, and an excellent jewish education for you and yours.
+Our staff and community will be there to support you through life's challenges and joys.
+Membership fees to Kadima are tax deductible, as Kadima is a registered non-profit organization.

 We can help you determine a membership amount that works for you.
-Contact Kathy at (206) 547-3914 for more information.
+Contact Susan at (206) 547-3914 for more information.
 No one will be turned away due to an inability to pay.